-The Master of Science in Environmental Engineering program integrates the study of physical, chemical, and biological processes and fundamental principles for water and wastewater treatment and disposal, hazardous waste management, surface water and groundwater quality, water resources management, and air quality management.
+The Master of Science in Environmental Engineering at Northeastern University program integrates the study of physical, chemical, and biological processes and fundamental principles for water and wastewater treatment and disposal, hazardous waste management, surface water and groundwater quality, water resources management, and air quality management.

 Successful graduates will have the ability to develop and implement technologies for various environmental applications with the goal to improve and protect the environment and human health.
 It includes required core courses from the Department of Civil and Environmental Engineering, complemented by electives in civil and environmental engineering, mechanical and industrial engineering, earth and environmental sciences, and mathematics.

 Students learn environmental engineering principles and applications, providing core skills necessary to practice environmental engineering as a professional, to explore research methods and new discoveries, and to build knowledge in the field of environmental engineering and environmental health that may be used for a variety of careers at academic, industrial, and government careers providing sustainable solutions to ensure a safe environment for public health protection.